-The SAFMRs are scheduled to be implemented effective April 1, 2022 for the HCV Mobility Demonstration Program.
+The SAFMRs are scheduled to be implemented in FY 2022-2023 under the HCV Mobility Demonstration Program.

-Where the payment standard is decreasing due to the new SAFMRs, the LACDA will hold the families harmless as long as they continue to live in the same assisted unit with a current HAP contract after April 1, 2022.
+Where the payment standard is decreasing due to the new SAFMRs, the LACDA will hold the families harmless as long as they continue to live in the same assisted unit with a current HAP contract with an effective date on or after the program implementation date.